TarunRor/Bank-data-analysis/README.md

   * Employee Length Analysis (Bar Chart)
   * Loan Purpose Breakdown (Bar Chart)
   * Home Ownership Analysis (Tree Map)
-* Used Tableau advanced feature called ‘Parameters’ for dynamic calculations for multiple charts.
 * Used geospatial map (filled map) to show data values visualizations (dynamic measure selection).
 * Used Bar charts with labels and sorting to visualize data.
 * I activated ‘filter’ feature of these charts to display changed data on dashboard.
 For example, i.e. data on other charts will change as we click on any state in map chart	.